-As a third example, we return to the grid point in Nevada, US (at 116°W/39°N), where the rank day variability is largest for the cold summer days and extreme summers occur when the coldest 30 days exhibit mostly large positive rank day anomalies (Figs. 3c and 4c).
-Thus, at this grid point, milder than normal coldest days of the summer (or, equivalently, suppressed cool summer days) are a key ingredient for extreme summers.
+As a third example, we return to the grid point in Nevada, US (at 39° N, 116° W), where the rank day variability is largest for the cold summer days and extreme summers occur when the coldest 30 d exhibit mostly large positive rank day anomalies (Figs. 3c and 4c).
+Thus, at this grid point, milder-than-normal coldest days of the summer (or, equivalently, suppressed cool summer days) are a key ingredient for extreme summers.
 We therefore briefly explore why, at this grid point, the coldest summer days during extreme summers are warmer than normal.

-We first investigate what makes the climatologically coldest summer days at 116°W/39°N particularly cold and then contrast them with the coldest summer days during extreme summers at 116°W/39°N. A composite analysis of the upper-level flow during the 100 climatologically coldest ERA-Interim days of all 1979-2018 summers unravels a characteristic upper-level flow pattern: a highly amplified Rossby wave pattern over the eastern North Pacific and North America, with a breaking synoptic-scale trough covering 116°W/39°N (Fig. 10a).
-The breaking Rossby wave causing the trough is part of a synoptic-scale and transient wave packet (Fig. 10b) which has just the right phasing such that the trough axis crosses 116°W/39°N when the amplitude of the trough is largest (Fig. 10b).
-This type of relatively small-scale troughs, shown here with contours of potential vorticity on an isentrope in the upper troposphere (Fig. 10a), is relatively slow moving (Fig. 10b), such that the induced northwesterly low-level flow along its western flank can lead to strong and persistent cold-air advection to the western US.
-Additionally, the low-level flow induced by the trough impinges on the topography at the US west coast.
-Consequently, low-level air masses that are advected into the western US are most likely forced to ascend, which leads to adiabatic cooling of these already cool airmasses and finally results in the climatologically coldest summer days at 116°W/39°N.
+We first investigate what makes the climatologically coldest summer days at 39° N, 116° W, particularly cold and then contrast them with the coldest summer days during extreme summers at 39° N, 116° W. A composite analysis of the upper-level flow during the 100 climatologically coldest ERA-Interim days of all 1979-2018 summers unravels a characteristic upper-level flow pattern: a highly amplified Rossby wave pattern over the eastern North Pacific and North America, with a breaking synoptic-scale trough covering 39° N, 116° W (Fig. 10a).
+The breaking Rossby wave causing the trough is part of a synoptic-scale and transient wave packet (Fig. 10b) which has just the right phasing such that the trough axis crosses 39° N, 116° W, when the amplitude of the trough is largest (Fig. 10b).
+This type of relatively small-scale trough, shown here with contours of potential vorticity on an isentrope in the upper troposphere (Fig. 10a), is relatively slow-moving (Fig. 10b), such that the induced northwesterly low-level flow along its western flank can lead to strong and persistent cold-air advection to the western US.
+Additionally, the low-level flow induced by the trough impinges on the topography at the US West Coast.
+Consequently, low-level air masses that are advected into the western US are most likely forced to ascend, which leads to adiabatic cooling of these already cool air masses and finally results in the climatologically coldest summer days at 39° N, 116° W.

-The composites for the 100 coldest days during extreme summers, in contrast, do not reveal such a wave pattern (Figs. 10a and 10c).
-This indicates that the flow pattern characteristic of the climatologically coldest days at this grid point, i.e., the Rossby wave breaking and trough formation with the phasing discussed above, simply did not occur very often during extreme

-390 summers.
-Furthermore, a synoptic analysis of these 100 coldest extreme summer days (not shown) reveals that the associated upper-level flow configurations are rather variable, some featuring troughs while others even exhibited low-amplitude ridges, resulting in the rather zonal composite upper-level flow apparent in Figs. 10a and 10c.
+The composites for the 100 coldest days during extreme summers, in contrast, do not reveal such a wave pattern (Fig. 10a and c).
+This indicates that the flow pattern characteristic of the climatologically coldest days at this grid point, i.e. the Rossby wave breaking and trough formation with the phasing discussed above, simply did not occur very often during extreme summers.
+Furthermore, a synoptic analysis of these 100 coldest extreme-summer days (not shown) reveals that the associated upper-level flow configurations are rather variable, some featuring troughs while others even exhibited low-amplitude ridges, resulting in the rather zonal composite upper-level flow apparent in Fig. 10a and c.